apache/incubator-datalab/USER_GUIDE.md

 -   Total number of instances (min 2 and max 14, configurable);
 -   Master and Slave instance shapes (list is configurable and supports all available cloud instance shapes, supported in your cloud region);

-Also, if you want to save some costs for your Computational resource you can create it based on [spot instances](https://aws.amazon.com/ec2/spot/)(this functionality is for AWS cloud) or [preemptible instances](https://cloud.google.com/compute/docs/instances/preemptible) (this functionality is for GCP), which are often available at a discount price:
+Also, if you want to save some costs for your Data Engine Service you can create it based on [spot instances](https://aws.amazon.com/ec2/spot/)(this functionality is for AWS cloud) or [preemptible instances](https://cloud.google.com/compute/docs/instances/preemptible) (this functionality is for GCP), which are often available at a discount price:

 -   Select Spot Instance checkbox;
 -   Specify preferable bid for your spot instance in % (between 20 and 90, configurable).

 **NOTE:** When the current Spot price rises above your bid price, the Spot instance is reclaimed by cloud so that it can be given to another customer.
 Please make sure to backup your data on periodic basis.

-This picture shows menu for creating Computational resource for AWS:
+This picture shows menu for creating EMR for AWS (Data Engine Service):
 <p align="center">
     <img src="doc/emr_create.png" alt="Create Computational resource on AWS" width="760">
 </p>